Updated Feb. 19, 2021, at 1:35 p.m. CT

-Ever wondered why there’s sometimes a limit to the number of free transfers and withdrawals you can make from your savings accounts?
+Why’s there a limit on free transfers and withdrawals you can make from your savings accounts?

-The measure, which affects all banks and credit unions, helps ensure financial institutions have the proper amount of available cash for consumer needs, said Katie Shemak, deposit operations manager at Dupaco Community Credit Union.
+Limiting fee-free transfers and withdrawals from your savings accounts helps encourage you to save.
+It also helps ensure that the financial cooperative has the proper amount of available cash for member needs, said Katie Shemak, deposit operations manager at Dupaco Community Credit Union.

 How it impacts you

-“The savings accounts are really meant for saving, and Reg D helps encourage that, as we don’t classify savings accounts as transaction accounts,” Shemak said.
+“The savings accounts are really meant for saving, and this helps encourage that, as Dupaco doesn’t classify savings accounts as transaction accounts,” Shemak said.

-At Dupaco, a $3 excessive transfer fee is imposed for each subsequent Regulation D transfer or withdrawal from that savings account.
+At Dupaco, a $3 excessive transfer fee is imposed for each subsequent transfer or withdrawal from that savings account.
+A $5 excessive transfer fee is imposed for each subsequent transfer or withdrawal from Dupaco’s money market accounts (Investor’s Choice and High-Yield Savings).

 Savings account transactions that are limited to six each month include those made using: